Trump speaks about the Alabama race

 He has, however, denied sexually touching 14 year-old Leigh Corfman and attempting to rape Beverly Young Nelson.
 These, of course, are the most serious allegations and, in my opinion, the only ones that, if true, should disqualify him from serving in the Senate.

 I don’t believe Nelson’s allegations because it looks very much like she doctored the yearbook she adduced to support her claim.
 I’m basically at equipoise on Corfman’s allegations of improper touchings.
-Some problems, or at least questions, have arisen regarding the timeline she and the Post presented, but they don’t appear to be conclusive.
+Some problems, or at least questions, have arisen regarding the timeline she and the Post presented, but they don’t appear to be conclusive so far.

 Conservative voters in Alabama face a difficult task — one they wouldn’t have to confront if GOP voters had been sensible enough to nominate either Rep. Mo Brooks or Sen. Luther Strange, both of whom are solid conservatives.
 They must adjudicate at least two “he says, she says” disputes.
 In addition, if they come out on the side of one or both accusers, they must weigh the personal odiousness of the accused against the non-conservative policy preferences of his opponent and the consequences of sending someone with those preferences to Washington.